 Penicillin and penicillin-derived antibiotics used to treat ear infections and other infections caused by bacteria.
 In fact, ampicillin, amoxicillin and other leading antibiotics are frequently used to treat a wide range of infections every day.

 Clearly, antibiotics provide significant value for those who need added support against an infection resulting from bacteria.
 The U.S. Centers for Disease Control and Prevention (CDC), however, notes antibiotics can be problematic at times for several reasons, including:

 Medical News Today reports recent CDC estimates indicate around $1.1 billion annually is spent on “unnecessary antibiotic prescriptions just for adult upper respiratory infections alone.”

 “Antibiotics are among the most commonly prescribed drugs used in human medicine,” CDC notes.
 “However, up to 50 percent of all the antibiotics prescribed for people are not needed or are not optimally effective as prescribed.”

 Overuse of antibiotics also puts the lives of users at risk.

-CDC reports at least 2 million people in the United States become infected with bacteria that are resistant to antibiotics annually, and roughly 23,000 people die as a direct result of these infections.
+CDC reports at least 2 million people in the United States annually become infected with bacteria that are resistant to antibiotics, and roughly 23,000 people die as a direct result of these infections.
 Also, many people die from other ailments that were complicated by an antibiotic-resistant infection, CDC points out.